bcgov/mines-digital-trust/openshift/README.md

 [toc]

 ### Prerequisites
-1. you will need administrator permissions to your 4 project namespaces (*-dev, *-test, *-prod, *-tools)
+1. you will need administrator permissions to your four project namespaces (*-dev, *-test, *-prod, *-tools)
 1. install [openshift command-line interface](https://docs.openshift.com/container-platform/4.6/cli_reference/openshift_cli/getting-started-cli.html) for your Operating System
 1. install [openshift-developer-tools](https://github.com/BCDevOps/openshift-developer-tools), configure for your particular Operating System (or see [Alternative Tools](#alternative-tools))
 1. clone this repo

 #### Alternative Tools
 Use the [Dockerfile](./Dockerfile) to run the openshift developer tools.
-You will need Docker (obviously) and you will need to build the image, and mount your local cloned repository code.
-This may be a better alternative with Mac, some commands in the scripts do not work as expected (ex. `echo -n` and `export -a`)
+You will need Docker (obviously), and you will need to build the image and mount your local cloned repository code.
+The Dockerfile may be a better alternative with Mac, some commands in the scripts do not work as expected (ex. `echo -n` and `export -a`)

-This assumes you are in a terminal/console at your cloned mines-digital-trust/openshift directory.
+This document assumes you are in a terminal at your cloned mines-digital-trust/openshift directory.
 The following will mount this directory at `/usr/src/app/openshift` and log you in there.

 ```sh
 docker build --tag os-dev-tools:1.0 .